Infiltration & Inflow Program

 The sanitary sewers are meant to carry only wastewater, which comes from fixtures such as sinks, toilets, bathtubs, showers and washers.
-The City's sanitary sewers convey wastewater to the Alexandria Sanitation Authority treatment facility.
+The City's sanitary sewers convey wastewater to the Alexandria Renew treatment facility.
 Infiltration and inflow are terms that describe groundwater and stormwater that enter the sanitary sewers through leaks in pipes and through connections such as roof downspouts, driveway drains and sump pumps.
 When infiltration and inflow enter the sanitary sewer, they take up pipe capacity that is otherwise required for the wastewater.
 The infiltration and inflow can cause sewer backups and overflow into the environment during wet weather.
 They can also cause overloading at the treatment facility.

 Why did a sewer survey take place?

 Through 2010, City contractors have collected data in the Four Mile Run, Commonwealth, Taylor and Holmes Run sewer service areas over the past fifteen years to look for sources of infiltration and inflow.
 You may have noticed them sending a camera through the sewers to look for sewer defects, lifting manhole covers to check the condition of the manholes, or looking at connections on houses and in driveways.
 Valuable information has been obtained.
 In addition to televising the inside of the sewers, an alternative method called smoke testing was performed in some locations.
 Smoke testing sewers is a commonly used practice to identify defects that sometimes cannot be seen by camera.
 Property owners were notified prior to smoke testing being conducted in their area.